 I had a wonderful break and I already miss you dearly.
 My first class is in a few hours and I’m excited to start school.
 Still, It would be great to visit MLK weekend.

-Claude will return home for the Martin Luther King, Jr. holiday weekend when we will properly fête the debut of his third decade.
-He knows he is getting a sports coat because we went together to pick it out and have him measured for alterations (with 37 inch arms, the sleeves always need lengthened).
+Claude will return home for the Martin Luther King, Jr. holiday weekend and we will properly fête the debut of his third decade.
+He knows he is getting a sports coat because we went together to pick it out and have him measured (with 37-inch arms, the sleeves always need lengthened).
 And, I imagine, we will go to our favorite Indian restaurant where they will bring him a dessert adorned with a sparkler that represents the twenty years, which, yes, feel as if they have passed in no more time than it takes to watch a substantial film.

 Nice Work If You Can Get It

 This week’s New Yorker arrived with a short essay by John Hodgman, in which he asks the reader to pretend that he’s writing about his cats and not his children because telling stories about children “always seems a little lazy.
 Children tend to be sort of dumb, and, in the end, the stories are always the same: children say hilarious things, and I am old and dying.”

 It is true that writing about children is a slippery slope that can easily descend into gooey treacle.
 And there is nothing like watching your own genetic packets go from instinctual blobs to broad-shouldered college men with full lives to underscore the swift passage of time.
 But of all the things I have done or will yet do with my life, none are as important as raising my children as well as I can.